val-town/val-town-docs/src/content/docs/integrations/upstash.md

 ![Screenshot 2023-06-08 at 14.45.00@2x.png](./upstash/screenshot_2023-06-08_at_1445002x.png)

-## 4. Set some data!
+## Set some data

 If you set it up correctly, you should be able to copy & paste this Val and have it return the same results from your own Upstash database

 <div class="not-content">
   <iframe src="https://www.val.town/embed/stevekrouse.upstashEx" width="100%" frameborder="no" style="height: 400px;">